tranthanhbinh1/Flask_Web/README.md

 A simple Blogs web app, using Flask.
-Utilizing MySql as the database of choice.
+Utilizing SQLite as the database of choice.